The Rhetoric Level

 Class Size

-Optimal class size at Arma Dei Academy is 16 students, enabling more individual attention and facilitating effective studio, laboratory, and discussion-based learning.
+Small class sizes enable more individual attention and facilitate effective studio, laboratory, and discussion-based learning.

 The course of study includes Arma Dei Academy School of Rhetoric distinctives with a table detailing the subjects to be studied, credits necessary to graduate, and courses normally offered for each grade.
 Arma Dei Academy enjoys much freedom to design a mission-appropriate course of study for the School of Rhetoric.
 There are few constraints from the state of Colorado, none from the local independent school district, and the Association of Classical Christian Schools (ACCS) accreditation requirements for graduation will be easily exceeded.
 The course of study recommended is consistent with the finest classical Christian schools in the United States.